friscojosh/digital-garden/_notes/Index.md

 - Blackchains solve almost no real world problems.
 And to the extent that blockchain-based solutions can solve a problem, the solution is inferior and more expensive than what we already have.
 - Crypto is not secure.
 Exploits exist that do not require breaking encryption.

-Instead of digital money or the next iteration of the web, crypto is best understood as a gambling product filled with grift and fraud.
+Instead of digital money or the next iteration of the web, crypto is best understood as a gambling product filled with fraud.

 ## But why do you care at all?
 Get a life.
 ---
+### It's in my lane

 Proponents of crypto make extremely large claims about how crypto will reshape money, business, the web, even society.
 I'm a technologist, entrepreneur and a journalist, and the claims largely intersect with my interests.

 I'm also interested in systems and rules, where they are weak, and how people might exploit them to their advantage.
 Some people call this hacking, but the label isn't important.
 What is important is understanding that people like this exist, and they can cause damage to society if they behave unethically.

+### It's a drag on society

 One of the smarter things the world did was to funnel hackers into domains where the effects of their actions are contained and mostly productive.
 Sports analytics are a good example.
 Most sports hacks are ethical, while most financial hacks are unethical.
 It's far better for the world to have people screaming about the efficiency of the corner three versus having them stealing grandma's retirement savings.